(CNN) — Watch your step as you climb these stairs, whether spiraling up mountains, narrow passageways or sky-scraping attractions.

 Other stairs are intimidating for more psychological reasons, such as the creaking noises made by the world's longest wooden stairway in Norway or the eerie atmosphere at "The Stairway to Hell," part of an abandoned industrial complex in Japan.

-Travelers with nerves of steel—and eager for bragging rights—follow these stairs because of what they find at the end, whether a sacred Hindu temple or the top of a spectacular waterfall.
+Travelers with nerves of steel -- and eager for bragging rights -- follow these 13 sets of stairs because of what they find at the end, whether a sacred Hindu temple or the top of a spectacular waterfall.
 There's nothing quite like the thrill of accomplishment that comes once you've taken that last step.
 Safely, that is.

 In this super-humid hotbox of Buddhist history, there's no shame in bowing down on your hands and knees or pulling yourself up with the provided ropes to scale the nearly 70 percent inclined stairs of Angkor Wat's uppermost temples.